 Sectoral and Trade Barriers Database, Statistical Tradeflow Database, etc. Country and product specific data from the Directorate-General on Trade.

-TREATIES are the primary law.
+are the primary law.
 They provide the legal bases of EU policies, legislation, institutions, and processes.

 The founding treaties, accession treaties, consolidated texts, drafts, and other treaties, plus the Constitution for Europe, are available online at EUR-LEX.